 Support for commercial tenants and landlords

 The Victorian Government has introduced a Commercial Tenancy Relief Scheme to alleviate the financial hardship faced by tenants and landlords as a result of COVID-19.
 More information.
 On 20 August, the Commercial Tenancy Relief Scheme was extended until 31 December 2020 and further support was announced.
 Private landlords are being encouraged to provide rent relief or holidays to help businesses.

-The Commercial Landlord Hardship Fund offers grants of up to $3000 per tenancy to eligible small private, individual and joint-owner landlords, who are facing financial hardship after reducing rent for their tenants under the Commercial Tenancy Relief Scheme requirements.
-The fund is open for applications from 21 August 2020 for eight weeks or until funds are exhausted.
+The Commercial Landlord Hardship Fund offered grants of up to $3,000 per tenancy to eligible small private, individual and joint-owner landlords facing financial hardship after reducing rent for their tenants under the Commercial Tenancy Relief Scheme requirements.
+The fund has now closed.
 The Victorian Government is also working directly with commercial tenants in government buildings who can apply for rent relief.

 Support for Victorian hospitality businesses

 The Night-time Economy Business Support Initiative provides rent relief for licenced venues with an individual annual turnover of up to $50 million, but who are not covered by the Commercial Tenancy Relief Scheme.
 The Hospitality Business Grant Program provides one-off $25,000 grants to eligible food service businesses that have a payroll of $3-10 million, plus an additional $5,000 for each additional premises, capped at $20,000; and a further $20,000 for those with premises located in the Melbourne CBD.
 The CBD Small Hospitality Grant makes grants of $5000 or $15,000 available to eligible small and medium-sized food service hospitality businesses who have received a Business Support Fund – Expansion grant.
 Express your interest.